PeterKottas/guestbell-forms/README.md

 ## Important note

 This library is actively used in our startup called GuestBell.
-This is therefore production code which will likely be maintained an improved on regular basis.
-All help is much welcome!
+This is therefore production code which will be maintained an improved on regular basis.
+All help is much appreciated!
+The reason why we created is most simmilar libraries out there utilize either jQuery or some other huge libraries.
+This is a litweight solution which will guarantee your website speed and small size.

 ## Installation